torsday/notebook/GLOSSARY.md

 Specifies what methods a class must implement (an interface).
 An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.

+## Postgres

+See PostgreSQL

+## PostgreSQL

+An object-relational database management system (ORDBMS) with an emphasis on extensibility and standards-compliance.

 ## Private

 Accessible only within the class itself.